 Veeam Backup & Replication provides disaster recovery through image-based VM replication.
-The SP can expose resources of his or her virtualization environment to customers as cloud hosts.
+The SP can expose resources of their virtualization environment to tenants as cloud hosts.

 Tenants can utilize cloud hosts provided by the SP to create VM replicas offsite.
 In case of a disaster on the production site, tenants can quickly and easily switch to VM replicas in the cloud and use the SP infrastructure as a remote disaster recovery site.